krnlyng/fake_libc/README.md

 this requires ld.so to have no checks for hardfp / softfp mismatches

+# COMPILE
+compile test.so using the android build system compile libc.so using sb2 make compile test_fake_libc using sb2 make

 # WHY?

 to remove the need for the android linker in hybris implementations (i still